Home Why Business Woodworking About us Contact us

 Cabinet Doors

-A modest panel raising cutter with braised carbide tips might cost $80, with better quality cutters going up in price from there.
-The same cutter can be used as a "back cutter" if required, or a dedicated back-cutter can be purchased.
-A separate bearing is required for curved top doors.
-The "top of the line" panel raiser, with bearing and dedicated back cutter (the three are stacked together on the shaper), with replaceable carbide tips, like above, cost $1,150.
+A modest panel raising cutter with braised carbide tips might cost $85 (see Woodline WL-1606), with better quality cutters going up in price from there.
+The same cutter can be used with a shallow cut as a "back cutter" if required, or a dedicated back-cutter or under-cutter can be purchased and mounted at the same time as the panel raiser.

 Pattern Routing